spacecheese/bluez_peripheral/README.md

 [GitHub](https://github.com/spacecheese/bluez_peripheral)

-A bluez-peripheral is a library for building Bluetooth Low Energy (BLE) peripherals/ servers using the Bluez GATT API.
+A bluez-peripheral is a library for building Bluetooth Low Energy (BLE) peripherals/ servers using the Bluez (Linux) GATT API.

 ## Who this Library is For

 - Developers using Python and Linux (and Bluez).
 - Wishing to develop a bluetooth compatible peripheral (ie. something that other devices connect to).
 - With low bandwidth requirements (ie. not streaming audio).
-- Where performance is not a priority.

 ## Installation